blockimperiumdao/godotblockchain/README.md

 Version 0.8.0, Adds functionality for processing NFTs from an ERC721BlockchainContract node.
 This will support returning Sprite2D, ImageTexture, AudioStream, and regular byte[] so you can decode the data stored in the NFT into whatever your workflow supports.

+Version 1.0.0, First release of the library.
+This is a stable release that has been tested in a number of projects.
+It is recommended that you use this version for your projects.

+Version 1.1.0, Initial version supporting loading glb files that are packed into NFTs.
+While GLTF is "technically" supported, the Thirdweb interface will only support GLB and accordingly - so do we.
 ## Installation

 1/ Ensure that you have the .NET SDK installed.
 Version 7.0 or later is recommended for this project.